×

 3 July 2019

-Creative work has a lot of grey areas.
-Things aren't always cut and dry.
+Creative work has a lot of grey areas – things aren’t always cut and dry.

-Here at Voquent, we work diligently to streamline the voice-over casting and production process to ensure clients get an excellent product and compensate voice-over talents appropriately.
-A win for customers, for voices, and for us – everyone's happy!
+At Voquent, we work diligently to streamline the voice-over casting and production process to ensure clients get an excellent product and compensate voice-over talents appropriately.
+A win for customers, for voices, and for us – everyone’s happy!

-99.99999% of the time, everyone's positively thrilled with the project.
-Still, unfortunately, now and then, we have the uncomfortable situation where a client isn't happy with the final audio and, worse, doesn't feel like they should pay for the job.
+Almost… every now and then, we have the uncomfortable situation where a client isn’t happy with the final audio and, worse, doesn’t feel like they should pay for the job.

-“Should a client pay if they don't like your voice-over?”
+Should a client pay if they don’t like your voice-over?

 An overwhelming 58% of you felt that a client should pay the full session fee, even if they’re not using the recording.

-Swedish voice-over (via Facebook), said: “I would never charge a client who is not 100% satisfied with my work.”
+I would never charge a client who is not 100% satisfied with my work.”

 Ultimately, the goal is fair rates for the talent and clients get a product that they love.
-So, what steps can clients AND artists take to ensure this happens with every job?
+So, what steps can clients and artists take to ensure this happens with every job?

 A test read or audition

-For a large commercial project or advertisement with lots of decision-makers, it's also essential to have my test read, Sample or audition approved by everyone involved.
-A creative or producer may love my voice, but decision-makers higher up in the chain should be on board to prevent awkward situations.
+For a large commercial project or advertisement with lots of decision-makers, it’s also essential to have your test read, Sample or audition approved by everyone involved.

 Inspiration and Direction

-The more detail, the better!
-Sometimes they'll even cite a specific voice from my Demo Reel, which I love because I know how to sound exactly like that already!
-I also ask them to include links to any other voices or tones they like from similar or previous projects.
-A YouTube reference clip that I know the client already is a helpful way to understand quickly.
+You can also ask clients to include links to any other voices or tones they like from similar or previous projects.
+A YouTube reference clip that you know the client already likes is a helpful way to understand quickly.

 Clear contracts and communications